 Elmer McCurdy may have been a failure as an outlaw, but he found success after his death when his body traveled across the U.S. as a sideshow attraction for 65 years.

 In 1976, a horrifying discovery was made at the Nu-Pike Amusement Park in Long Beach, California.

-When he moved it, one of its arms broke off.
+But according to Snopes, when he moved it, one of its arms broke off.

 It was no mannequin.

-To his shock, he saw that the arm contained what was clearly a real human bone.
-He had broken the arm of an actual corpse.
-The body was that of Elmer McCurdy, an outlaw who accomplished little while he was alive but found much success as a sideshow attraction following his death.
+As the crew soon learned, the body was that of Elmer McCurdy, an outlaw who had accomplished little while he was alive — but found much success as a sideshow attraction following his death.

 In 1911, McCurdy tried to rob a train near Lenapah, Oklahoma.
 Unfortunately for him, the explosives that he used to open the train’s safe ended up melting the silver that he wanted to steal.
 His subsequent forays into lawbreaking did not go much better.

-Then in October, he and some accomplices tried to rob another train in Oklahoma.
-They wanted to get the Native American tribal payments that they believed the train was carrying.
+Then in October of that year, he and some accomplices tried to rob another train in Oklahoma.
+The Lakeland Ledger reported that they wanted to steal the Osage Nation tribal payments the train supposedly was carrying.

-However, he and his accomplices were wrong about the train’s departure and arrival times and ended up robbing a passenger train instead.
-Thus, they were only able to get $46 and two jugs of whiskey.
+However, McCurdy and his accomplices were wrong about the train’s departure and arrival times and ended up robbing the wrong train – a passenger train.
+In the end, they made off with only $46 and two jugs of whiskey.